 - By patient choice

 - Contraindications to AstraZeneca (eg: TTS, not just DVT)

 - Currently approved for 3rd dose or booster dose

 We are a vaccination provider

-Hunters Hill Medical Practice is pleased to advise that we are an approved COVID-19 and flu vaccine provider.
-We have capacity of offer both the Pfizer and AtsraZeneca COVID-19 vaccines depending on meeting the appropriate eligibility criteria.
-Bookings can be made using the BOOK NOW buttons or by calling reception.
+Hunters Hill Medical Practice is an approved COVID-19 and flu vaccine provider.
+We have capacity of offer both the Pfizer (from 5 years of age up ) and AtsraZeneca (from 18 years if age and up) COVID-19 vaccines.
+Bookings can be made for the vaccine clinic using the BOOK NOW buttons or by calling 9817 2080.

 How vaccines work

 It is important for everyone to get vaccinated as soon as possible.
 It is especially important for high risk groups such as those listed below:

 - All patients over 70 years of age